 The Cupra Tavascan EV is the firm's take on the Volkswagen ID.5, and also features low APR and deposit contributions.

-The Cupra Ateca turns the standard SEAT Ateca into a surprisingly close approximation of a hot hatch.
+The Cupra Ateca turns the standard SEAT Ateca into a surprisingly close approximation of a hot hatch, despite the fact that it's most definitely a family SUV.
 Fun to drive and nicely made, the Cupra Ateca offers a decent balance of performance and practicality, making it a solid choice for keen drivers with a growing family.
-There's currently £3750 towards you deposit across the Ateca range, and have the option to buy your first two consecutive services for a £99 flat fee.

-The Cupra Leon might not look like a high-performance hot hatch, especially if you opt for the estate version.
+The Cupra Leon might not look like high-performance family transport, especially if you opt for the estate version.
 But that's part of its charm, as the Leon is one of the best ways of dispatching twisting country roads stealthily.
-There are two PCP deals available on both saloon and estate models.
-Opt for a Cupra Leon V model and you get a £2750 deposit contribution, while Leon VZ models get £3750 towards deposits.
-Hybrid models also come with a choice of a free home wallbox or £500 charging credit, and all have the option to buy your first two consecutive services for a £99 flat fee.

 Within the wider Volkswagen Group, the Cupra brand has been positioned above SEAT, with cars that offer more performance, more extrovert designs and higher levels of technology.
 All of these attributes come at a cost, so Cupra models are priced above their equivalent SEAT option, and closer to cars from Audi or higher-spec Volkswagens.
 It's up to you whether these things are important when choosing whether to sign on the line for a Cupra PCP deal.